-We always find that it is easier to explore a city when you know where things are!
+We find that it is more enjoyable to explore when you know where things are!
 Buying a map of Croatia in advance of your trip can help if you are visiting multiple destinations in the region.

 Furthermore, we include a helpful online Split sightseeing map marked with our recommended things to do in Split at the end of the article.

 However, for a printed map, the best map of Split can be obtained for free from the Tourist Information Office (located on the Riva and in the Diocletian’s Palace Peristil).

 Should I Learn Croatian?

 Nearly all Croatians in Split speak excellent English – but we do find it to be helpful (and appreciated) to know a few words in the local language wherever we are traveling.